eren-the-coder/eren-the-coder/README.md

 I'm fascinated by **artificial intelligence** and the idea of creating robust, smart and high-impact apps.
 My long-term goal is to contribute to cutting-edge apps that help people in their daily lives.

-Outside of coding, I'm interested in technology and otaku culture.
+Outside of coding, I enjoy reading and animes.

 >_If you can count your money, work harder_